-The number one rule of acting we are always reminded of is to think of it as a business and carry you as one.
+How does this relate to acting, well, the number one rule of professional acting we are always reminded of is to think of it as a business.
 In the business world, actors probably fall in the category of self-employment.
-Ask any business that has ever been successful and they will tell you that a business cannot survive or thrive without marketing and advertisement as it is from that where sales come from.
+Ask any business that has ever been successful and they will tell you that a business cannot survive or thrive without marketing and advertisement as it is from this that sales come from.

 Here is a scenario, if you have read this article, “how Facebook and twitter can help your acting career” followed its advice and are now friends with a couple producers, directors and other actors , you will at some point attend auditions or be in a meeting where these people are gathered.
 Let us talk about auditions to drive the point home.
 You have been calling yourself “Gera swageriffic don” on Facebook.
-At an audition, I surely cannot introduce myself with that name and will use my real name,Gerald Langiri.
+At an audition, you will surely not introduce yourself with that name and will use your real name.
+In this case,Gerald Langiri.
 On the panel, is a director that I chatted up online sometime back and that producer that we have been having an educative talk in our inboxes.
 Chances are they never looked at my profile pictures to instantly remember who I am because I am those lazy actors who do not want to invest in my career and therefore, I also do not have a headshot that clearly identifies my unique features.
 In other words, on Facebook, no one actually takes me serious because I have a funny name that I cannot be identified with and makes me come across as a retard.

 As an actor you are constantly working even while online.
-You are identifying yourself with the people, the same people who you will one day ask to watch your shows and what message are you passing across if you do not have a constant name to use and please do not get me started on how we nowadays write with the xaxa, xkul, xkia.
+You are identifying yourself with the people, the same people who you will one day ask to watch your shows and what message are you passing across if you do not have a constant name to use and please do not get me started on the xaxa, xkul, xkia type of writing.
 Call me old school but replacing S with X does not make you cool, it only makes you sound like a retard.